 10 Kitchen Items We Wish We’d Included

-Instant-read thermometer: Yes, the Thermapen is totally worth it, which makes it worthy of inclusion on any serious kitchen registry.
+- Instant-read thermometer: Yes, the ThermoPop is totally necessary, which makes it worthy of inclusion on any serious kitchen registry.

-A stellar chef's knife: I mentioned earlier that we eventually upgraded our knives ourselves, but if we'd known any better, we would have registered for a terrific chef's knife to start.
-Chef's knives are very personal, but here's a good place to start.
-I ended up falling in love with the Messermeister Meridian Elite 7-Inch Kullenschliff Santoku.
-It's just really light, comfortable, and fits my hand perfectly.
+- A stellar chef’s knife: I mentioned earlier that we eventually upgraded our knives ourselves, but if we’d known any better, we would have registered for a terrific chef’s knife to start.
+Chef’s knives are very personal, but here’s a good place to start.
+For what it’s worth, I ended up falling in love with the Messermeister Meridian Elite 7-Inch Kullenschliff Santoku.
+It’s just really light, comfortable, and fits my hand perfectly.
 It made chopping so much easier!